<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1448210&amp;fmt=gif">

 April 20, 2026

-Every year, Hannover Messe 2026 offers an interactive medium for industrial technology vendors to showcase their latest and greatest products to the world.
-This page identifies some of the biggest product announcements coming out of the show.
+Every year, Hannover Messe offers an interactive medium for industrial technology vendors to showcase their latest and greatest products to the world.
+This page identifies some of the biggest product announcements and press releases stemming from the 2026 show.

-We will update this page as more news come out.
+We will update this page as more news comes out.

 Autodesk